begolu2/rktik-thesis/04_discussion.md

 #### Follow or unfollow a blog

-Evaluated: Click on the *follow* or *unfollow* buttons located in movement or personal blogs and in movement mindspaces.
+Evaluated: Click on the *follow* or *unfollow* buttons located in movement or personal blogs and in movement Mindspaces.

 ![Number of users who followed or unfollowed blogs]\